vduseev/vduseev.github.io/_posts/2018-02-05-rbenv-vs-rvm.md

 There are two main options for environment management when it comes to Ruby.
 First one is the {{rvm}}.
 RVM was the first decent environment manager which could manage multiple interpreters and per-project based {{gemsets}}, it is still very popular among Ruby developers.
 Although, not only the installation process of it is somewhat unusual for these days, but is also messes up with a lot of things in the system in a magic and incomprehensible way.
 For instance, {{rvm}} ensures that a correct version of Ruby will be utilized in a project by replacing original `cd` command in `*nix` systems, which is way too much for nothing else but Ruby environment manager.

 The other known option is called {{rbenv}}.
-It's a much more simpler and relieable solution, and it does not mess the system up, keeping everything local and manageable.
+It's a much more simpler and reliable solution, and it does not mess the system up, keeping everything local and manageable.

 ### RVM and its downsides